jackingle/Logs-Analysis/README.md

 the listed dependencies may be required.
 For safety's sake, I have included all of the dependencies I had.

--Python 2 or 3(any version)
+- Python 2 or 3(any version)
--PostgreSQL 9.6
+- PostgreSQL 9.6
--Vagrant
+- Vagrant
--VirtualBox
+- VirtualBox
--newsdata.sql database
+- newsdata.sql database

 newsdata.sql database can be found within newsdata.zip [at this link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 The necessary virtual machine can be found [at this link](https://github.com/udacity/fullstack-nanodegree-vm/blob/master/vagrant/Vagrantfile).